School Farm Cottages | Environmental Policy | Suffolk

 Our Carbon Footprint

 In 2013, School Farm Cottages calculated its carbon footprint - we considered the environmental impact of wood chip consumption, business mileage, electricity consumption, water use, waste disposal and procurement.
 It was estimated that this resource consumption and waste generation (and associated residual emissions) from 2012/2013 was responsible for the emission of 19.2tCO2e.
 Our carbon footprint was recalculated for 2014/2015 using the same parameters and was found to be 16.4tCO2e.
-This is a reduction of 14.7%
+This is a reduction of 14.7%.
+The new solar/battery installation is forecast to save a further 1.6tCO2 per year, which we expect to comfortably exceed as we have almost achieved the forecast annual electricity savings in the first six months since installation

 Monitoring our progress

-To understand and quantify our progress against the above targets, we will be closely monitoring our energy and resource consumption by taking regular meter readings and increasing the amount of evaluation that we do.
-We will update this document and the associated action plan annually, or if our business changes its activities significantly.
+To understand and quantify our progress against the above targets, we will be closely monitoring our energy and resource consumption by taking regular meter readings.

 To book click here or ring 01986 798844